Smatnemo/piticket/README.rst

 The ``Piticket`` Project provides a ticket application *out-of-the-box* in pure Python for Raspberry Pi.
 The project is intended for production but can be used for learning.

-Intended Features
+The full documentation of piticket will be available at `https://documentation.piticket.com` Intended Features
 -----------------